 Get involved in water sports

-Hamilton Island's dazzling waters are ideal for a variety of water sports.
-You can charter a yacht, take a guided or self-run jetski tour though hidden coves, parasail, kayak, or go fishing.
-However you choose to cruise, be sure to check out the outer waters, where you can often spot turtles and whales.
+Hamilton Island's dazzling turquoise waters make it an ideal place to enjoy a variety of water sports.
+You can charter a yacht, hire a dinghy, take a guided or self-run jetski tour though hidden coves, parasail, embark on a fishing expedition or go kayaking.
+However you choose to cruise around the island, be sure to check out the outer waters, where you can often spot turtles and whales.
 Make sure you leave time for a relaxing swim in the waters off the beautiful Catseye Beach, and a dip in the island's pools.
 Choose from the Bougainvillea Pool (hidden behind Catseye Beach), Main Pool (featuring a swim-up bar), Sails Pool (alongside Sails restaurant) and the Reef View Hotel Pool (reserved for guests staying at the Reef View Hotel).
-If you'd rather stay on land, Hamilton Island offers plenty of walking trails to choose from.

 Soak up spectacular sunset views

-A visit to the Whitsundays would not be complete without seeing one of the islands' exquisite sunsets.
-Hamilton Island's hilltop bar, One Tree Hill, becomes a revellers' hotspot from about 5pm each day, when tourists and locals alike ride their buggies here to sip cocktails and take in the views of the late afternoon sky.
+A visit to the Whitsundays would not be complete without seeing one of the island's exquisite sunsets.
+Hamilton Island's hilltop bar, One Tree Hill, becomes a revellers' gathering spot from about 5pm each day, when tourists and locals alike ride their buggies here to sip cocktails and take in the views of the late afternoon sky.
 It's the perfect place for families too, with a large grassy area for kids to sit and play on.
 Another popular place for late afternoon drinks – and turtle spotting – is the adults-only Bommie deck at the Hamilton Island Yacht Club.
-Those wanting to kick on after sunset should head to Pimm’s Garden Bar, where you can create your own cocktail and dance to music provided by live DJs from 10pm on Fridays and Saturdays.
+But you don't have to stay on land to soak in the sunset views; a sunset sailboat session is a romantic way to end the day.

 Get active on Dent Island